syncfusion-content/flutter-docs/Flutter/DateRangePicker/accessibility.md

 ## Large fonts

-Allows you to adjust the font size depending on your device's settings.
-It allows you to change the font size of all elements in the date range picker.
+Allows to adjust the font size depending on the device settings.
+It allows to change the font size of all elements in the date range picker.
 * [todayTextStyle](https://help.syncfusion.com/flutter/daterangepicker/customizations)
 * [leadingDatesTextStyle](https://help.syncfusion.com/flutter/daterangepicker/customizations)
 * [trailingDatesTextStyle](https://help.syncfusion.com/flutter/daterangepicker/customizations)